 1. Do you need to complete a prior authorization with Medicare or Medicare Advantage (MA) or both?

 It applies to Medicare only.
-MA plans do not participate in this demonstration program.
+MA plans do not participate in this program.
 Contact the MA insurer for its specific policies.

 2. Does this process only apply to Medicare and not Medicaid?